aces/Loris-MRI/docs/02-Install.md

     b.
-If a scan does not match any of the protocol defined in the `mri_protocol` table, then the MINC image of this scan will be stored into the `mri_protocol_violated_scans` table.
-Additionally, scans that were excluded by the optional additional file checks present in the `mri_protocol_checks` table will be inserted into the `mri_violations_log` table.
+If a scan does not match any of the protocol defined in the `mri_protocol` table, then the MINC image of this scan will be stored in the `mri_protocol_violated_scans` table.
+Additionally, scans that were excluded by the optional criteria defined in the `mri_protocol_checks` table will be logged into the `mri_violations_log` table.
 Both types of violated scans are then accessible via the **MRI Violated Scans** module and can be displayed in 3D using **BrainBrowser**.